ovh/docs/pages/platform/databases/databases_11_resize_your_cluster_storage/guide.en-gb.md

 ## Instructions

-To adjust the storage space of your cluster, you must first log in to your OVHcloud control panel and open your public cloud project.
-Click on Databases in the left navigation bar, select your engine instance and then the General Information tab.
+To adjust the storage space of your cluster, you must first log in to the OVHcloud Control panel and open your public cloud project.
+Click `Databases`{.action} in the left navigation bar, select your engine instance, then click the `General Information`{.action} tab.

 ![Cluster overview](images/databases_10_resize_your_cluster_storage-20230215132135358.png)

-Then click on `Add more storage`{.action} and adjust the storage space of your cluster
+Click `Add more storage`{.action} and adjust the storage space of your cluster.

 ![Add more storage](images/databases_10_resize_your_cluster_storage-20230215132327325.png)